1542shin/my-catalog/README.md

 # My Catalog

-My Catalog is web front-end project.
+My Catalog is a web front-end project with React/Redux library.
+It fetches a number of posts from multiple websites and shows them on the timeline for each category.

-It fetches a number of articles from other websites for each categories and shows them on the timeline.
+This web project helps to read articles from multiple websites in one website.

 ## Requirement

-Please request temporary access for CORS at the website
+The project requires access to cors-anywhere server.

 [CORS Anywhere](https://cors-anywhere.herokuapp.com/corsdemo) ([https://cors-anywhere.herokuapp.com/corsdemo](https://cors-anywhere.herokuapp.com/corsdemo))